Bureau of Police Research and Development

-The Bureau of Police Research and Development (BPR&D), was set up on 28 August 1970 in furtherance of the objective of the Government of India for the modernisation of police forces.
-It has evolved as a multifaceted, consultancy organisation.
+The Bureau of Police Research and Development (BPR&D) was set up on the 28 August 1970 to further the objectives of the Government of India regarding the modernisation of police forces.
+It has since evolved into a multifaceted consultancy organisation.
 At present it has 4 divisions – Research, Development, Training and Correctional Administration.

 Functions

 Functions of the Bureau of Police Research and Development (BPR&D) are different for each of the four divisions and are as follows: